fuzzylogicxx/fuzzylogic/posts/does-the-html-details-element-solve-progressively-enhanced-disclosures.md

 Like Scott says, the `<details>` element is different because you can have the content collapsed (hidden) by default without worrying about JavaScript and workarounds since the hidden content can be toggled open natively.
 That‘s a real superpower… and also makes you wonder: how many different places and different ways might we use this super-element?

+## My latest thinking

+Before we go any further, I’m going to say that

 ## GitHub’s use of details

 Back in 2019, GitHub caused a flutter by [going all-in on `<details>`](https://twitter.com/muanchiou/status/1091331877636661249) to make various interesting UI elements interactive without JS.
 [Muan](https://twitter.com/muanchiou) has co-created a number of components for Github where `<details>` is used to, for example, open menus.
 They also [shared notes from a talk on this subject](https://github.com/muan/details-on-details).
 And [Chris Coyier for one was impressed and intrigued](https://css-tricks.com/using-details-for-menus-and-dialogs-is-an-interesting-idea/).